Agriculture in Taiwan: Fisheries and aquaculture

 Aquaculture has a long history in Taiwan.
 By 2006 the production of Taiwanese coastal aquaculture was valued at NT$11,817 million.

 In the 21st century high technology is playing a greater part in Taiwan's aquaculture industry as the industry struggles to cope with labor shortages and fierce foreign competition.
 The Taiwanese government operates six fisheries and aquaculture research centers.

 The Aquaculture Taiwan Expo & Forum is the primary aquaculture trade show in Taiwan, it is held concurrently with the Livestock Taiwan Expo & Forum and the Asia Agri-Tech Expo & Forum.

 Taiwan is one of the largest fishing nations on earth and the associated fish processing industry is also significant.
 More than one third of the worlds longline tuna fishing vessels are operated by Taiwanese companies with the total strength of the distant waters fishing fleet at more than 2,000 vessels.
 The fishing industry is estimated to be worth approximately two billion dollars.
 Taiwan's ocean fisheries sector employs 350,000 people and there are 130,000 fishing households in Taiwan.

 Economy

-In 2013, agriculture sector contributes around 1.69% of its gross domestic product (GDP) with a total value of NT$475.90 billion.
-Combined with agriculture-related tourism sector, it contributes to 11% of Taiwan's GDP.
-Taiwan exports around US$5 billion worth of agricultural products annually to Canada, Mainland China, Japan, Middle East Singapore and United States.
+In 2023, agriculture accounted for 1.51% of Taiwan's gross domestic product (GDP) with a total value of NT$351 billion.
+Taiwan exports around US$5 billion worth of agricultural products annually.
+Major overseas markets include Canada, Mainland China, Japan, the Republic of Korea, Thailand, Vietnam and the United States.

 Manpower

-The agriculture sector employs around 540,000 people in Taiwan, about 5% of the total population.
-In 1997, there were around 780,000 farm households, in which 80% of them were part-time farm households.
+The agriculture sector employs around 500,000 people in Taiwan, about 4.4% of the total population.
+In 2022, there were around 760,000 farm households.
 There are 1.1 hectares of cultivatable land per farm family.